samsimlai/blog/_posts/2025-04-02-ghibli-ai-trend.markdown

 Until then, we, as digital consumers, users, scrollers, sharers, should keep feeling the discomfort.
 And more importantly, we should name it.

-## The paradox: Will commodifying art will only make it more missed?
+## The paradox: Will commodifying art only make it more missed?
 Specifically – when it comes to art, we’re not just experiencing a groundbreaking technological shift — we’re living through an extremely important cultural one.
 And nowhere is that more visible than in the way AI enables us to reproduce aesthetics at scale, to summon style with a few words.
 The tools are dazzling.
 But so is the speed at which they’re flattening the process into product.

 **We can’t reasonably expect society to critically engage with what it percieves as a commodity; that’s never been the norm.** So the idea that consumers will approach AI-generated art with deeper scrutiny is, frankly, wishful thinking.
 And in an era of frictionless creation and infinite scroll, it feels more unlikely than ever.